Unconditional surrender: Bangladesh War of Independence

 On 16 December 1971, Lt.
 Gen A. A. K. Niazi, CO of Pakistan Armed Forces located in East Pakistan (now Bangladesh) signed the Instrument of Surrender handing over the command of his forces stationed in East Pakistan to the Indian Army under General Jagjit Singh Aurora.
 This led to the surrender of 93,000 personnel including families of the Pakistan's East Command and cessation of hostilities between the Pakistani Armed Forces and the Indian Armed Forces along with the guerrilla forces, the Mukti Bahini.

 The signing of this unconditional surrender document gave Geneva Convention guarantees for the safety of the surrendered soldiers and completed the independence of Bangladesh.

-Afghanistan Civil War
+Afghanistan War

-On 15 August 2021, the Government of the Islamic Republic of Afghanistan and the Afghan National Security Forces unconditionally surrendered to the Taliban.
-The unconditional surrender brought an end to the conflict and allowed the Taliban to takeover Afghanistan and establish their government in the country.
+On 15 August 2021, the government of the Islamic Republic of Afghanistan and the Afghan National Security Forces unconditionally surrendered to the Taliban.
+The unconditional surrender brought an end to the conflict and allowed the Taliban to take over Afghanistan and establish their government in the country.